cometbft/cometbft/spec/p2p/p2p-top-level.md

 <!--- > Rough outline of what the component is doing and why.
 2-3 paragraphs
 --->

-> Perhaps this should go into a separate document on the CometBFT architecture.

 CometBFT consists of multiple protocols, namely,
 - Consensus (Tendermint consensus)